stellar-deprecated/regulated-assets-poc/README.md

-# Regulated Assets Proof of Concept
+# Regulated Assets Bridge Server

 An express middleware adding SEP-8 compliance to your project by specifying your own ruleset.
 For more information on how this works see the blog post [TBD].